 “Let’s understand the difference between like and good.
 When you like doing something, you have pleasure doing it.
 Sometimes you feel pain when you don’t want to do it.

 When you’re good at something, you have no feeling towards pleasure and pain, but you keep doing it, and make progress.
 More often than not, you progress faster than others.
-In other words, when you are good at something, how you feel is irrelevant.
+In other words, when you are good at something, how you feel is irrelevant because you enjoy doing it.

 In terms of how you learn, when you’re good at what you do, there is very little benefit learning from others.
 Everything you need is already inside your head.
 But it is dormant.
 Sleeping.
 It needs to be waken up.